Hafeez-UrRehman/Cat_Vs_Dog_using_CNN/README.md

 3. Google Colab
 4. Pandas

+## Features

+1. CNN Architecture: Implements a Convolutional Neural Network for effective image feature extraction and classification.
+2. Data Handling: Utilizes a dataset of cat and dog images, preprocessed and augmented for improved model performance.
+3. Model Training: Includes training scripts with hyperparameter tuning to optimize model accuracy.

 ## Contributing

 Feel free to contribute to this project!
 Please fork the repository and submit a pull request with your changes.